Making an Appointment

 The massage practitioner is required to refer you for diagnosis and to follow recommendations of your physician.

 Before each massage session, the treatment plan will be discussed.

 During your first visit you will be asked to fill out a health history form.
 The last page of this form will involve a signed consent, stating that you have read, understand, and will comply with all massage policies and procedures and understand the purpose of massage and bodywork therapy.

-Clients who have not been seen within a year, will also be asked to update this form by email or in office.
+Clients who have not been seen within a year, will also be asked to update this form.

 Confidentiality and Conversation